Managing the Symptoms of Multiple Sclerosis

 Alternative Treatments

 Many people with MS seek alternative forms of treatment to help alleviate the symptoms associated with the disease.
-Although there has been nothing to suggest that any type of complementary or alternative medicine can delay the onset of MS, many people find it useful to practice yoga, tai chi, or modify their diet to limit the impact of the symptoms associated with the disease.
+Although there has been nothing to suggest that any complementary or alternative medicine can delay the onset of MS, many people find it useful to practice yoga, and tai chi, or modify their diet to limit the impact of the symptoms associated with the disease.
 It’s important to always discuss any plans for alternative therapies with your doctor as he or she will need to know what you’re doing in order to treat you effectively.
 Sticking to a healthy, low-fat, high-fiber diet is recommended by most physicians.
-Increasing your dosage of Vitamin D, omega-3, and omega-6 fatty acids has been shown to have some positive effects on people with MS.
+Increasing your dosage of Vitamin D, omega-3, and omega-6 fatty acids has been shown to positively affect people with MS.